Learning his craft on Finnish roads of ice and snow, he was born to be a Grand Prix racer.

 Bottas blossomed at the Silver Arrows in 2017, unleashing his pace to clock up personal pole positions and victories as well as a team championship for the famous Mercedes marque alongside Lewis Hamilton.
 He even tied with Hamilton and Sebastian Vettel with 13 podiums.

 For a shy guy, it brought a confidence boost and a new swagger – albeit in a very demur Finnish fashion.
 He would need all that confidence in 2018 – a season Bottas described as his worst in F1, as he took zero wins to Hamilton’s 11.
-That, though, was a reflection more of his team mate’s brilliance thank of any shortcomings on his own part.
+That, though, was a reflection more of his team mate’s brilliance than of any shortcomings on his own part.

-Bottas stepped it up a level in 2019, four victories securing a convincing second in the championship behind Hamilton, but that dropped to two wins to his team mate's 11 in 2020.
-Now he must dig even deeper if he’s to regularly beat the man on the other side of the garage - and fend off the Red Bulls and Ferraris - and drive home as the fourth Finnish world champion.
+Bottas stepped it up a level in 2019, four victories securing a convincing second in the championship behind Hamilton, but that dropped to two wins to his team mate's 11 in 2020 and then just one in 2021, prompting Mercedes to drop him after five seasons.